 Only the Principal or in his absence the Vice Principal will have discretionary power to exclude any student for a fixed term.
-Where a student's behaviour is not modified following a fixed term exclusion, alternative provision may be sourced from an external provider eg Tregonwell Academy, Bournemouth or Quay School, Poole or any other appropriate external provider.
-A student may also spend an extended period of time in the ISO room.
+Where a student's behaviour is not modified following a fixed term suspension, alternative provision may be sourced from an appropriate external provider.
+A student may also spend an extended period of time in the Reflection Room.